unccd/Prais4-reporting-manual/SO3.md

     Count and percentage of total, female and male population exposed to drought and to each drought intensity class.

     Gridded spatial summary in four-year epochs.
-  - Annual gridded product of population exposed to the four drought intensity classes from the year 2000 to the reporting year
+  - Annual gridded product of population exposed to the four drought intensity classes from the year 2000 to the reporting year.

     Count and percentage of total, female and male population exposed to drought and to each drought intensity class.

     Gridded spatial summary in four-year epochs.
 * - __Spatial resolution__
   - Worldpop: 3-arc seconds (~100 m)
   - Assessed by national authorities based on available data.
 * - __Quality__
   - Specified in the datasets’ metadata.
   - To be indicated in the dataset metadata.
 * - __Metadata__
   - Metadata information is provided with default data.
   - Minimum metadata content as per the mandatory fields listed in Annex II.
 ```

 #### Step 2:  Overlay gridded population data with indicator SO 3-1 spatial output